 It is really amazing to see what has grown out of the simple story of Ralphie who wants a Red Ryder BB gun for Christmas, and everyone who keeps telling him, “You’ll shoot your eye out.”

-There is now a “Christmas Story” empire, which includes the house and museum, conventions and products ranging from magnets and mugs to t-shirts, dolls, costumes and, of course, your very own leg lamp!
+There is now a “Christmas Story” empire, which includes the house and museum, painted by the experts from My House Painter.
+It includes the conventions and products ranging from magnets and mugs to t-shirts, dolls, costumes and, of course, your very own leg lamp!
 The gift shop itself is a marvel of merchandising!

 While crews filmed much of the movie’s exteriors in the Cleveland area (the setting of the movie itself is actually Indiana), movie makers shot the interior house scenes on a sound stage.
 The man who bought the original house for its cinematic connection rebuilt the interior to match the movie – and it does!
 (Unlike our discovery at the real Southfork).